Effective Team Workload Management

 Q: How is team workload split?

 You need to plan according to the project requirements.
 You must also know the skills and strengths of each team member.
 This way, you can assign roles efficiently.
+Additionally, categorizing and monitoring the team’s tasks is crucial for ensuring deadlines are met and team capacity is optimized.
 Of course, you’re going to set achievable goals for the whole team and ensure that you regularly communicate with them.

 Q: How do you monitor employee workload?